 While summer and its many activities are coming to a close, there are other activities, like riding ATVs, that provide excitement and fun year-round.
-As is the case in most other activities, having the right precautions in place and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.
+As is the case in most other activities, having the right precautions in place, such as ATV insurance, and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.

 ATVs are operated much like motorcycles, but the vehicles are slower and have more than two wheels, contributing to a higher level of safety and stability.
 The four-wheeled ATVs are usually called quads, four-wheelers, or ATVs, and the three-wheeled versions are often called three-wheelers.

 ATVs are primarily used recreationally.
 Many individuals and families use them for driving over rough, uneven terrain.
 These vehicles can provide hours of fun exploring new places, getting through normally impassable areas, and spending time with family and friends.

 Other individuals may use them for hunting and camping, as they make it easier to transport supplies while in the woods, as well as to access hard-to-reach locations.
 To make the transporting even more efficient, aftermarket companies have designed trailers that can hold hundreds of pounds of equipment.